CallMeGreninja/gorilla-alg4444/README.md

 Data Sampling

-Instead of randomly sampling patches, we employ a Systematic Tiling strategy.
-We iterate through the valid tissue area (defined by tissue masks) using a stride equal to the patch size ($256\times256$).
+Instead of randomly sampling patches, I employ a Systematic Tiling strategy.
+I iterate through the valid tissue area (defined by tissue masks) using a stride equal to the patch size ($256\times256$).
 This ensures the model sees 100% of the tissue, including empty background areas, reducing false positives.

 Loss Function

-We utilize a Weighted MSE Loss.
+I utilize a Weighted MSE Loss.
 Since cells occupy <1% of the pixels, a standard MSE loss leads to model collapse (predicting all zeros).
-We apply a weight factor (e.g., $100\times$) to pixels containing cell gaussian peaks to force the model to learn features.
+I apply a weight factor (e.g., $100\times$) to pixels containing cell gaussian peaks to force the model to learn features.